awsdocs/amazon-sagemaker-developer-guide/doc_source/how-it-works-mlconcepts.md

 1. **Deploy the model**— You traditionally re\-engineer a model before you integrate it with your application and deploy it\.
 With SageMaker hosting services, you can deploy your model independently, decoupling it from your application code\.
-For more information, see [Deploy a Model on SageMaker Hosting Services](how-it-works-deployment.md#how-it-works-hosting)\.
+For more information, see [Deploy Models for Inference](deploy-model.md)\.